LuciaPerez/PUWI/README.md

 1. Download the project from the URL:
   `git clone https://github.com/LuciaPerez/PUWI.git`

-2. Firs of all, it's necessary to check in `~/PUWI/config.ini.inc` the following locations:
+2. First of all, it's necessary to check in `~/PUWI/config.ini.inc` the following locations:

 	**serverDirectory** is the directory where *php.ini* file is located